-Level 1 and Level 2 license holders under the Michigan Graduated Driver Licensing Program may not use cell phones in any capacity while driving.
+To protect novice and young drivers and those with whom they share the road, Level 1 and Level 2 license holders under the Michigan Graduated Driver Licensing Program may not use cell phones in any capacity while driving.

 Multi-tasking is a myth!
 While our brains can switch back and forth between activities, we cannot actually do two things at once.
 Therefore, using voice commands while driving is just as distracting and dangerous as manual calling and texting.

 Just listening to a caller decreases activity in the brain center that processes moving images up to 1/3.
 And, it takes a full 27 seconds for the brain to return to its original focus after a distraction such as a text or phone call.
 As any driver knows, this is plenty of time for a serious accident to occur.